rackerlabs/rackspace-how-to/content/cloud-images/export-and-download-a-saved-image-with-pitchfork-cyberduck.md

 You need to have the following information ready to perform the export and
 download:

-- The user name that you use to log in to the [Cloud Control Panel](https://login.rackspace.com)
+- The username that you use to log in to the [Cloud Control Panel](https://login.rackspace.com)

 - Your [API key](/how-to/view-and-reset-your-api-key/)